mediachain/mediachain-docs/_docs/publishing/schema-recommendations.md

 By using well-known types, your data is much more easily understood and indexed by other mediachain apps and users.

+If you want to represent data specifically about licensing and IP rights, [COALA](https://github.com/COALAIP/specs) is an excellent, industry-standard choice based on JSON-LD.

 ### Data Model
 "Linked Data" is a term that emerged out of the [semantic web][semantic-web-wiki] movement, and it has taken many forms over the years.
 JSON-LD uses a data model that's compatible with